Who is Summit Receivables?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Summit Receivables for millions of clients nationwide.
+The most effective way to deal with Summit Receivables is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Summit Receivables on behalf of their clients.

 Will Summit Receivables sue me or garnish my wages?

 Summit Receivables is legally entitled to sue for unpaid debts.
 If they choose to sue and the court rules in their favor, they may be granted a judgment that could potentially lead to wage garnishment or a levy on your bank account.
 However, taking legal action is usually a last resort due to the costs and time associated with the process.

 If a judgment is issued against you, the debt collector may have the ability to garnish your wages.
 This means your employer would be legally obligated to withhold a portion of your paycheck to be sent directly to the debt collector.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Summit Receivables must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular: